House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 This point is important for buyers and sellers.
 The market should not stop, but it may become more selective.
 Buyers will have to plan financing better, and sellers will have to be more attentive to the real capacity of demand.

-A property may still attract interest, but that does not mean everyone can obtain credit under the necessary conditions to proceed.
+A property may continue to have interested parties, but that does not mean that everyone will be able to obtain credit under the necessary conditions to proceed.

 Is there a real estate bubble in Portugal?

 This is probably one of the most repeated questions in recent years.
-The answer from the Bank of Portugal is cautious: there are currently no clear signs of a classic speculative bubble.
+The Bank of Portugal's answer is cautious: there are, for now, no clear signs of a classic speculative bubble.

-The supervisor's analysis shows that house prices have risen significantly, but rents have also increased significantly.
+The supervisor's analysis shows that house prices have risen a lot, but rents have also risen significantly.
 Between 2017 and 2024, the median value per square meter of sales increased by about 88%, while the median value of rents grew by about 81%.

-This means that the appreciation of properties is not completely detached from the reality of the rental market.
-There are supply and demand fundamentals explaining much of the rise.
+This means that the appreciation of properties is not completely disconnected from the reality of the rental market.
+There are supply and demand fundamentals explaining much of the increase.

-Still, “no bubble” does not mean everything is fine.
-It only means that the problem seems to result more from real market imbalances than from purely speculative appreciation.
+Still, “not having a bubble” does not mean that everything is fine.
+It just means that the problem seems to result more from real market imbalances than from purely speculative appreciation.

 Another very relevant point is the role of expectations.
-The Bank of Portugal has emphasized that families' perceptions of future price developments influence market behavior.
+The Bank of Portugal has emphasized that families' perception of the future evolution of prices influences market behavior.

-When many buyers believe that house prices will continue to rise, they tend to anticipate purchasing decisions.
-When many owners believe their property will be worth more in a few months, they may delay selling or resist negotiating.
+When many buyers believe that houses will continue to rise, they tend to anticipate purchasing decisions.
+When many owners believe that their property will be worth more in a few months, they may delay the sale or resist negotiating.

-In practice, the expectation of a rise can fuel the rise itself.
-That is why the real estate market is not only driven by numbers.
-It is also driven by confidence, fear, urgency, perception of opportunity, and collective memory.
+In practice, the expectation of an increase can fuel the increase itself.
+That is why the real estate market does not move only by numbers.
+It also moves by confidence, fear, urgency, perception of opportunity, and collective memory.

 In Portugal, a house continues to be seen as security, heritage, and protection for the future.

-The public guarantee for young people: opportunity with caution
+The public guarantee for young people: opportunity with consideration

-The interview also addressed the public guarantee for young people up to 35 years old in purchasing their first home. Álvaro Santos Pereira acknowledged the political objective of the measure and showed understanding for the difficulty young people face in accessing housing.
+The interview also addressed the public guarantee for young people up to 35 years old in buying their first house. Álvaro Santos Pereira acknowledged the political objective of the measure and showed understanding for the difficulty young people face in accessing housing.

-“I am the father of three children who are about to enter the job market, and I would like them to stay in the country and be able to buy a house.”
+“I am the father of three children who are about to enter the job market and I would like them to stay in the country and be able to acquire a house.”

-Even so, he left an important idea: before buying, it is necessary to understand if there is sufficient income to support the commitment.
+Still, he left an important idea: before buying, it is necessary to understand if there is enough income to support the commitment.

 The public guarantee can help some young people overcome the difficulty of the initial entry, but it does not eliminate the need for a careful financial analysis.
-Buying a house without a down payment can be an opportunity, but it also increases the responsibility of the decision.
+Buying a house without one's own entry can be an opportunity, but it also increases the responsibility of the decision.

 What does this mean for those who want to buy a house?

-For those considering buying, the moment requires preparation.
+For those thinking about buying, the moment requires preparation.
 It is not enough to find a house you like.
-It is essential to understand the real value of the property, compare it with similar properties, evaluate the area, negotiate well, and ensure that financing is sustainable.
+It is essential to understand the real value of the property, compare it with similar properties, evaluate the area, negotiate well, and ensure that the financing is sustainable.

-The balance lies in buying well, with information, financial margin, and a medium to long-term vision.
+The balance is in buying well, with information, with financial margin, and with a medium and long-term vision.

 What does this mean for those who want to sell a house?